SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-570_Serial.md

 |---------------------------|---------------------------------|
 | CEFD CDM-570 Serial (FSK) | BUC and LNB parameters exported |

-## Installation and configuration
+## Configuration

-### Creation
+### Connections

-***Serial Main connection***
+#### Serial Connection - Main

-This driver uses a Serial connection and needs the following user information:
+This driver uses a serial connection and requires the following input during element creation:

 SERIAL CONNECTION:

 - Interface connection:

-- IP address/host: \[The polling IP of the device\]
+  - IP address/host: The polling IP of the device.
-  - IP port: \[The IP port of the device.
-Indicate if required or not.
-If so, specify default value and range.\]
+  - IP port: The IP port of the device.
-  - Bus address: \[The bus address of the device.
-Indicate if required or not.
-If so, specify default value, range and format.\]
+  - Bus address: The bus address of the device.

 ## Usage